 If you can let us know about the weather conditions and send a photo of what you have seen, that would be a great help too.

 We’ll investigate and take any action that’s needed.
-We would be happy to keep you updated on it if you would like us to.
+We would be happy to keep you updated if you would like us to.
 Just let us know when you contact us.

 Involving the community